bbazaglia/42-so_long/readme.md

 ![So long](<Screenshot from 2023-11-06 10-32-07.png>)

+To play the game:
+run "make bonus"
+then ./so_long_bonus

 This was my first attempt to code a 2D game using the graphic library provided by codam (MLX42) avaliable in: https://github.com/codam-coding-college/MLX42
 Students were given 1 month to produce it.